awsdocs/amazon-connect-admin-guide/doc_source/port-phone-number.md

 Porting phone numbers typically takes between two to four weeks after you submit the required information\.
 The amount of time depends on the complexity of the request and your current carrier\.
 Porting toll\-free numbers, or requests to port a large quantity of numbers at one time, usually take longer than porting local, direct dial numbers\.

-We recommend that you select a phone number for Amazon Connect so that you can become familiar with the service while waiting for your number to be ported\.
+We recommend that you select a phone number from Amazon Connect so you can become familiar with the service while waiting for your number to be ported\.

 **To port your current phone number to Amazon Connect**